protocol-diver/go-gossip/README.md

 ## Transport/Security layer
 Transport layer supports peer-to-peer UDP communication.
 Security layer resolve the secure between peer to peer trnasmission.
 It should be possible to add multiple encryption algorithms.
-I'm just considering a method of encrypting and decrypting using a passphrase. <br>
+I'm just considering a method of encrypting and decrypting using a passphrase(It is also okay to encrypt in the application and then propagate it.
+In this case, you should set NO-SECURE in config). <br>

 Encrypt alogrithm (1 byte) <br>
 > 0: NO-SECURE <br>
 > 1: AES-256-CBC <br>

+Max packet size is n.